hil-se/fds/README.md

 ## Course Description
 A foundation course in data science, emphasizing both concepts and techniques.
 The course provides an overview of data analysis tasks and the associated challenges, spanning data preprocessing, model building, model validation, and evaluation.
 Major families of data analysis techniques covered include classification, clustering, association analysis, anomaly detection, and statistical testing.
 The course includes a series of programming assignments that will involve the implementation of specific techniques on practical datasets from diverse application domains, reinforcing the concepts and techniques covered in lectures.

+## Course Learning Outcomes

+Students completing this course are expected to

+ - Gain a brief understanding of basic data mining and machine learning techniques.
+ - Develop the ability to solve real-world problems using machine learning.

 ## Syllabus and Policies
 The course uses Github for assignment submission, discussion, questions.
 Slides, assignments, and recorded videos will be posted here.